-- 1. Comprehensive knowledge of creative systemic theory and scholarship. - 2.
+- 1. Comprehensive knowledge of systemic Marriage and Family Therapy theory and scholarship. - 2.
 Professional competency as a systemic oriented change agent - 3.
 An ability to interpret, conduct, and present findings of systemic and creative oriented scholarship and practice as an instructor/teacher and as a professional presenter.